Home

 This photo shows the very well made tool for setting the points gap on BMW motorcycles.
 Order one from Paul.
 Say hi for me.

-He also makes a tool for fixing the cam after you broke the tip off of the end of the camshaft.
+He also makes a tool for fixing the cam after you have broken the tip off of the end of the camshaft of your BMW motorcycle.

 The condenser